 - Possible symptoms: none

-- Possible solutions: Surgery to repair an obstruction or reverse the vasectomy
+- Possible solutions: Surgery performed by a urologist to repair an obstruction or reverse the vasectomy

 - Success rates: Depending on the problem and the type of surgery used to treat it, about 50 to 90 percent of men have more sperm in their semen after surgery.
 About 20 to 65 percent of couples can conceive either through intercourse or with in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).